-The area boasts the largest concentration of art galleries in Toronto, including the trendy Twist Gallery and the Museum of Contemporary Canadian Art.
+The area boasts the largest concentration of art galleries in Toronto, including the trendy Twist Gallery and for photography, the Stephen Bulger Gallery.
 Admire the work of established and emerging artists in gorgeous, well-lit spaces.
 If you prefer to experience art in auditory form, you can head to any of the area’s many live music venues, such as The Dakota Tavern (249 Ossington Avenue) or Velvet Underground (510 Queen Street West).

 Every summer in August, Queer West celebrates its lesbian, gay, bisexual and transgendered artistic community with the Queer Arts Festival – a week-long event that includes a film festival, spoken word events, concerts, art gallery tours by bicycle and more.
 Take in art that challenges and explores the concept of sexuality.

-With its artsy-alternative vibe, happening nightlife, and welcoming atmosphere, it’s no wonder the Queen Street West has become a mecca for Toronto’s LGBTQ community.
+With its artsy-alternative vibe, happening nightlife and welcoming atmosphere, it’s no wonder Queen Street West has become a mecca for Toronto’s LGBTQ community.

 Search hotels and attractions to create your perfect getaway.
 New packages are available all the time.

 Find more Toronto videos on our official YouTube channel.